Modern Foreign Languages

 KS4 Overview (what is taught in KS4)

-In years 9, 10 and 11 pupils will be provided with a wide range of materials to develop and extend their language expertise in the areas of speaking, reading and listening.
-Students will be given the opportunity to develop proficiency in a variety of written skills – list writing, note taking, letter writing, production of narratives and playlets.
-Continued use of I.T. will be encouraged in the form of using the Academy’s Moodle site, in addition to language-learning websites.
-Pupils will also learn how to organise their own work and time in order to produce extended writing and speaking for controlled assessment.
+In years 9, 10 and 11, pupils will be provided with a wide range of materials to develop and extend their language expertise in the areas of speaking, reading and listening.
+Students will be given the opportunity to develop proficiency in a variety of written skills – list writing, note taking, letter writing, production of narratives.
+Use of I.T. will be encouraged in the form of using language-learning websites.
+Pupils will also learn how to organise their own work and time in order to produce extended writing and speaking for the final examinations.

 There are very few careers nowadays where the knowledge, however minor, of a Foreign Language might not come in useful.
 There are however certain career paths where the knowledge of one or more Language leads to a student being seen as more employable.
 Careers where Languages are extremely useful include